Sheepdog Trials at Caherconnell Fort

 Daily Sheep Dog Demonstrations with Covered Viewing Area – Protecting You from Wind and Rain!

 Caherconnell is home to the Burren’s leading sheepdog demonstrations which was created by the landowner, John Davoren.
 These famous demonstrations attract visitors from all over the world to see the combined skills of the Border collie and his master.

 Since the age of 16, John has been training dogs, teaching a variety of dogs to work with both sheep and cattle.In an attempt to preserve the culture that has been a part of Burren life for generations, John is now passing on his expertise on to the next generation.

 The sheepdog is an integral part of farming culture and here you will see just how much a well-trained Border collie can help its master.
 The sheepdog is of untold value when trying to move or direct sheep or cattle across open areas of the karst Burren landscape.

 The use of a small number of well understood directions enables the sheepdog to complete tasks in half the time it would take several people.This, along with the qualities of loyalty and hard work, make the sheepdog the very best pet a farming family could hope for.

-Caherconnell Sheepdog Demonstrations was the proud winner of a CIE Tours International Excellence Award in 2014 and 2015.
+Caherconnell Sheepdog Demonstrations was the proud winner of a CIE Tours International Excellence Award in 2014, 2015 and again in 2016.
 The awards are a further recognition of the popularity of these demonstrations among visitors to the Burren.